eth-educators/eth-docker/README.md

 ## Support

-The #software channel in [ethstaker Discord](https://discord.io/ethstaker) is the place to ask questions about eth-docker.
+The #software channel in [ethstaker Discord](https://discord.io/ethstaker) is the place to ask questions about Eth Docker.

 ## Contributions